 I already had one.

 I think I might be watering more than normal people, but it seems to be doing OK.
 I have my timer set to water every six hours for 30–40 minutes.
 I live in a hot desert climate, and 100°F days are normal in the summer.

 Here’s the exciting part.
 You can buy seeds from other gardeners or websites.
 They’re not too expensive, ranging from $1–2 dollars typically.

 This special seed bank is called the grocery store!
 I’ve had massive success buying fruits and vegetables from the grocery store, then planting the seeds.
 My favorites are tomatoes, green onions, cantaloupe, potatoes, and lots of different squashes.

-One butternut squash has dozens of seeds, and then you can have an abundance of butternut squash for months!
+One kabocha squash has dozens of seeds, and then you can have an abundance of kabocha squash for months!
 Same goes for tomatoes and cantaloupes.
 You only need one to get a huge garden started.